RyotaUshio/obsidian-pdf-plus/README.md

 ### Opening links to PDF files

+#### Open PDF links cleverly

-- **Open PDF links cleverly**: When opening a link to a PDF file without pressing any [modifier keys](https://help.obsidian.md/User+interface/Use+tabs+in+Obsidian#Open+a+link), a new tab will not be opened if the file is already opened in another tab.
+- **Don\'t open a single PDF file in multiple tabs**: When opening a link to a PDF file without pressing any [modifier keys](https://help.obsidian.md/User+interface/Use+tabs+in+Obsidian#Open+a+link), a new tab will not be opened if the file is already opened in another tab.
 Useful for annotating PDFs using a side-by-side view ("Split right"), displaying a PDF in one side and a markdown file in another.
+- **Open PDF links next to the existing PDF tab**: If there is a PDF file opened in a tab, clicking a PDF link will first create a new tab next to it and then opens the target PDF file in the created tab.
+This is especially useful when you are spliting the workspace vertically or horizontally and want PDF files to be always opened in one side.
+- **Don't move focus to PDF viewer after opening a PDF link**

+#### Other options

 - **Open PDF link instead of showing popover preview when target PDF is already opened**: Press `Ctrl`/`Cmd` while hovering a PDF link to actually open it if the target PDF is already opened in another tab.
-- **Don't move focus to PDF viewer after opening a PDF link**
 - **Clear highlights after a certain amount of time**
 - **Ignore the `height` parameter in popover preview**: Obsidian lets you specify the height of a PDF embed by appending `&height=...` to a link, and this also applies to popover previews.
 Enable this option if you want to ignore the height parameter in popover previews.